lyfz-1/Additional-experiments-of-data-share/README.md

 ## (Reviewer #404C->Q3) and (Reviewer #404A->statistical testing)

+**Q: Were statistical tests performed to ensure the robustness of close results, especially in Tables 4 and 7?**

-We conducted a Mann-Whitney U test in Tables 4 and 7 in the paper. **Note:** The values in the following 4 tables represent the p-value of the Mann-Whitney U test.
+A: We conducted a Mann-Whitney U test in Tables 4 and 7 in the paper. **Note:** The values in the following 4 tables represent the p-value of the Mann-Whitney U test.
 A p-value less than 0.05 indicates that the difference is statistically significant.
 P-values less than 0.05 are highlighted in bold.

 **For Table 7 ("Mixed" strategy VS "Diversion" strategy):**